Chula Vista Wrongful Death Lawyers

-Nevertheless, there were some facts placing a small amount of fault on the driver, and believe it or not, we were still able to resolve that case for a not insignificant amount of money.
-Remember, in California it has to do with comparative fault as well.
-So, being 100 percent in fault, even in those circumstances where it seems that the bicyclist is totally at fault, there is still an argument that maybe the driver was slightly inattentive or doing something that somewhat contributed to the accident.
-Sometimes, even when the facts seem contrary, having an attorney can help actually make some type of recovery by doing a full investigation into the accident and talking with some of the witnesses.
+Witness statements are paramount.
+We handled a fatal bicycle accident case in which all the witnesses were against the bicyclist.
+Nevertheless, there were some facts placing a small amount of fault on the driver, and we were still able to resolve that case for a significant amount of compensation.
+California has comparative fault laws, so even in circumstances where it seems that one party was totally at fault, there is still an argument that the other party was doing something that somewhat contributed to the accident.
+Sometimes, even when the facts seem contrary, having an attorney can help you make some type of recovery by doing a full investigation into the accident and talking with some of the witnesses.

-Recovering Damages In A Wrongful Death Case
+Recovering Damages in a Wrongful Death Case

 Experienced Guidance Through Complicated Cases

 The Sexton Law Firm can help in any type of accident case, including wrongful death.
 As mentioned previously, there are a lot of potential damages in wrongful death cases that are not available in a general personal injury case.
 The average person might not even think that they are entitled to recovery for some of these things.

 Our Chula Vista wrongful death attorneys are very happy to help your family get the monetary compensation you deserve, as well as guide you through the other aspects of your case.

 We Listen to Your Story and Create a Strategy to Achieve Your Goals

 With offices in Chula Vista, Oceanside, and La Mesa, we serve clients throughout all of Southern California

 We Offer Free Consultations - Regardless of the Legal Matter

 We Offer Phone and Video Consultations For Your Safety and Convenience